 Moderator: Michele Cantara, AANE Neurodiversity Training Specialist

-Autistic adults that don’t also have a diagnosed intellectual disability have to work with their medical providers and other treaters to craft a very compelling “disability story” to meet the eligibility requirements of most public benefits programs.
-That story must paint a picture of how their disability significantly impairs their ability to function in daily life, school, work, and/or in the community.
+Autistic adults that don’t also have a diagnosed intellectual disability have to work with their medical providers and other treaters to craft a compelling “disability story” to meet the eligibility requirements of most public benefits programs.
+That story must clearly convey how their disability significantly impairs their ability to function in daily life, school, work and/or in the community.

-In this panel session, agency eligibility specialists and advocates outline the do’s and don’ts of telling an effective “disability’ story” and increasing the chances of being deemed eligible.
+In this panel session, agency eligibility specialists, legal professionals, and advocates outline the “dos” and “don’ts” of building and coordinating an effective “disability’ story” with your medical providers and support network.

 Kate Collins-Wooley, PhD is a psychologist in private practice in Hingham, MA.
 For the past 22 years, she has been a medical consultant to Disability Determination Services, a division of the Massachusetts Rehabilitation Commission (MRC), which evaluates medical and vocational eligibility on behalf of Social Security.
 Kate has spoken widely about benefits for adults with disabilities and has written several articles for AANE on this topic.
 Kate currently sits on the Program/Conference Committee as well as the Strategic Planning Committee at AANE.
 She is the parent of an adult with ASD.